 6. Explore Fijian culture with a village visit

 A river safari on Fiji's main island of Viti Levu is much more than a jet boat trip.
-You'll travel up the beautiful Sigatoka River on the Coral Coast, enjoying pristine rainforest scenery as you go, then disembark at a host village to can enjoy a traditional lunch and kava ceremony, followed by Fijian dancing and singing.
+You'll travel up the beautiful Sigatoka River on the Coral Coast, enjoying pristine rainforest scenery as you go, then disembark at a host village where you can enjoy a traditional lunch and kava ceremony, followed by Fijian dancing and singing.

 Fijian food reflects the country's fusion of cultures - indigenous Fijian, Indian, Chinese and European.
 At resort restaurants this diversity is celebrated with exciting a la carte menus and enticing buffet spreads.
 Reef fish, aromatic spices, luscious tropical fruit, cassava, taro and other local ingredients are skilfully cooked and beautifully presented.
 Keep an eye out for delicacies cooked in a lovo (earth oven).

 9. Dive into the deeper marine world

 Whether you're already a diver or want to learn, Fiji can show you an amazing time beneath the sea.
 You'll have the chance to see manta rays (seasonally), turtles and reef sharks at outstanding dive sites in the Beqa Lagoon, Savusavu, Taveuni, Kadavu and the Suncoast (Bligh Water).
-Jean-Michel Cousteau, who has a dive resort at Savusavu on Vanua Levu, calls Fiji the 'soft coral capital of the world'.
+Jean-Michel Cousteau, who has a dive resort in Savusavu on Vanua Levu, calls Fiji the 'soft coral capital of the world'.

 10. Volunteer to make your holiday more meaningful